Case Study: How Jenna did $17k in sales from two webinars with a tiny audience of less than 100 people

 The topic of this webinar was 5 ways to grow your email list using Squarespace.
 It was part strategy (my strength) and part tech tutorial on a screenshare (Jenna’s strength) and really was the perfect marriage of my expertise and her specialty.

-If you’re trying to come up with a webinar topic - think about how you can combine both of your expertise into a topic that plays to both of your strengths.
+If you’re trying to come up with a joint venture webinar topic, think about how you can combine both of your expertise into a topic that plays to both of your strengths.
 What can you both talk about?

 The offer: It’s all about PRICING!

-The offer was available for 24 hours, we added in exclusive bonuses, and the price was $997.
+The offer was available for 24 hours and the price was $997, which included exclusive bonuses we added it.

 Jenna explained to me that $997 is a sort of magic number when it comes to pricing your products and pitching them on a webinar.
 You can have a profitable webinar with just a few sales, and if people really need your product it can be a decision made within the 24 hour offer period.